kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 <ol class="post-content__list">
   <li class="post-content--list-item">
-   <code>getPostDiv</code> which is the constant defined earlier an represents the elements that should be affected by our code.
+   <code>getPostDiv</code> which is the constant defined earlier and represents the elements that should be affected by our code.
 It's an array list of all the <code>div</code> tags with the <code>post-link-hook</code> class.
   </li>
   <li class="post-content--list-item">
-   <code>'click'</code> is the event that should actually affect the <code>div</code> tags. i.e. when we click on <code>div</code>s something should happen.
+   <code>'click'</code> is the event that should affect the <code>div</code> tags. i.e. when we click on <code>div</code>s something should happen.
   </li>
   <li class="post-content--list-item">
     <code>goToPage</code> is the "something" that should happen.
-It's the function that looks for the URLs stored in each element's <code>data-url</code> attribute and loads the URL into the page.
+It's the function that looks for the URLs stored in each element's <code>data-url</code> attribute and loads the URL into the browser.
   </li>
 </ol>
 It's important to note that we're passing a function as a parameter here, which is a big deal in functional programming.
 Whenever you see or hear the phrase "functions are first class objects in JavaScript", passing functions as parameters is one of the many reasons why that's true.